BrianWill/pigeon/dynamic-pigeon.md

 ## `return` statements

 A function call returns a value.
-A `return` statement ends the function call and specifies the value to return:
+When encountered, a `return` statement ends the current function call and specifies the value to return:

 ```
 func karen